drcarenhan/COMP90042_2024/README.md

 ## <img src="https://em-content.zobj.net/source/whatsapp/390/clipboard_1f4cb.png" width="30" /> 6.
 Week 12 Presentation and Peer Review
 **YOU MUST Attend Week 12 Workshop**
-* The presentation allows students to communicate their project background, project aims, methods, results and importance, limitations, conclusions, and future work to a group of peers (students and Academic staff).
+* The presentation allows students to communicate their project background, project aims, methods, (preliminary) results and importance, limitations, conclusions, and future work to a group of peers (students and Academic staff).
 Students are assessed on their presentation skills, visual communication skills, technical content of the presentation and their answers to questions.
-* Each group presents for 8 minutes.
-There is then 2 minutes for questions.
+* Each Group Presentation: 8 minutes.
+Question and Answering: 5 minutes for questions.
 * Peer Review Markers must use the attached marking sheet and write comments on each item to justify their mark and provide feedback to others.
 * **More information on the presentation procedure and peer review process will be released in Week 9 (3 May).**

+**Group Presentation and Peer Review Submission**
+* Presentation Recording Submission (Deadline **16 May, 11:59PM**): The link will be opened on **10 May**.
+(Recording file: MP4, AVI, MOV)
+* Presentation Marking Submission (Deadline **26 May, 11:59PM**): The link will be opened on **20 May**.
+* Peer Review Submission  (Deadline **31 May, 11:59PM**): The link will be opened on **27 May**.

 **Marking Criteria: [Link](https://docs.google.com/document/d/1e7uZSVA4X9Accvw8I52vbcecBMEBgZfGIwseu_hzrNk/edit?usp=sharing)**